 As part of its goal to become a significant worldwide Centre for business and investment, the UAE has implemented a competitive CT system in light of current international tax trends.
 The 9% corporation tax rate, which is among the lowest globally, was most likely chosen to keep the UAE appealing to international investors.
-Furthermore, the 9% CT rate should ensure that some income streams stay taxed in the UAE while avoiding revenue loss to foreign jurisdictions.
-The subject to tax rule (STTR) in Pillar Two provides for extra source taxes when some base-eroding income (such as interest and royalties) are not taxed at the minimum rate of 9%.
-Interest and royalties earned by UAE enterprises should not be subject to extra source taxes outside the UAE according to the UAE CT rate of 9%.
+Furthermore, the 9% Corporate Tax rate should ensure that some income streams stay taxed in the UAE while avoiding revenue loss to foreign jurisdictions.
+The subject-to-tax rule (STTR) in Pillar Two provides for extra source taxes when some base-eroding income (such as interest and royalties) are not taxed at the minimum rate of 9%.
+Interest and royalties earned by UAE enterprises should not be subject to extra source taxes outside the UAE according to the UAE Corporate Tax rate of 9%.

 What does the UAE corporate tax regime entail?

-Except for those that exploit natural resources such as oil and gas, all UAE enterprises will be subject to corporation tax.
+Except for those that exploit natural resources such as oil and gas, all UAE enterprises will be subject to corporate tax.
 UAE corporation tax will apply to banks and real estate.